 - 2.5.4.
 Information on traffic volumes has been provided by Transport Scotland from the National Traffic Data System (NTDS) for the period between 2015 and 2019. - 2.5.5.
-Based on Average Annual Daily Traffic (AADT) for the most recent year available (2019), traffic levels between Tarbet and Lochgilphead were between 3,100 and 5,300 vehicles.
-Along the A83 at the RABT, the AADT value from the latest available year (2019) was observed to be 4,400 vehicles. - 2.5.6.
+Based on Annual Average Daily Traffic (AADT) for the most recent year available (2019), traffic levels between Tarbet and Lochgilphead were between 3,100 and 5,300 vehicles per day.
+Along the A83 at the RABT, the AADT value from the latest available year (2019) was observed to be 4,400 vehicles.
+During times of closure of the A83 when traffic is diverted onto the OMR, it can be assumed that traffic levels utilising the diversion route are comparable to those recorded along the Trunk Road Network, however it is noted that some vehicles may choose to utilise the wider diversion via Inverary rather than the OMR itself. - 2.5.6.
 The data from the NTDS has been supplemented with traffic surveys that have been undertaken in 2023 and 2024.
-Two sets of surveys have been carried out in the following periods: - 30 October 2023 12 November 2023 and - 27 February 2024 11 March 2024.
+Two sets of surveys have been carried out in the following periods which aligned to the NTDS data: - 30 October 2023 12 November 2023 and - 27 February 2024 11 March 2024.